 Chocolate made its way to Europe by the 1600s.
 It quickly gained popularity, as social chocolate houses began to rival coffee houses and chocolate was consumed by royalty.
 It's said that Marie Antoinette had her own personal chocolate maker prepare chocolate mixed with orchid bulb for strength, mixed with orange blossom to calm the nerves and with sweet almond milk to support digestion.

-SUSTAINABLE CULTIVATION AND FAIR TRADE Cacao is native to Mexico and Central America and is cultivated in tropical regions around the world.
-The cacao tree is an evergreen that can grow up to 25 feet.
+Cacao is native to Mexico and Central America and is cultivated in tropical regions around the world.
+The Cacao tree is an evergreen that can grow up to 25 feet.
 It showcases glossy oval leaves, small yellow flowers and large pear-shaped yellowish-red seed pods.
 Seed pods are harvested twice a year.

-CACAO AS AN APHRODISIAC Cacao has been referred to as an aphrodisiac dating all the way back to the Mayans and Aztecs of Mesoamerica.
-It's said that cacao contains substances that inflame desire and makes one more open to romance.
-Given that cacao is believed to open the spiritual heart, and contains endorphins (feel-good chemicals), anandamide (the "bliss molecule"), and a few other chemicals known to increase feelings of well-being, it's clear to see how it gained this reputation.
+Cacao has been referred to as an aphrodisiac dating all the way back to the Mayans and Aztecs of Mesoamerica.
+It's said that Cacao contains substances that inflame desire and makes one more open to romance.
+Given that Cacao is believed to open the spiritual heart, and contains endorphins (feel-good chemicals), anandamide (the "bliss molecule"), and a few other chemicals known to increase feelings of well-being, it's clear to see how it gained this reputation.

 When chocolate made its way to Europe in the 1600s, many chocolatiers and consumers alike encouraged this idea.
 Vast amounts of chocolate were being consumed by King Louis XIV and the entire court of Versailles by 1671 (Madame du Barry reportedly used a mixture of chocolate and amber to stimulate her lovers!) and in 1770 Marie Antoinette brought her own chocolate maker to Versailles when she married Louis XVI.
 Chocolate's connection to love and Valentine's Day was solidified the day Richard Cadbury made the first heart-shaped box of chocolates in 1861.
 Many others followed suit in the early 1900s, including Milton Hershey, Clara Stover (Russell Stover), and Whitman's.

-RAW CACAO vs. COCOA Raw cacao is made from cold-pressing unroasted cacao beans, preserving the enzymes and molecular structure.
+Raw Cacao is made from cold-pressing unroasted Cacao beans, preserving the enzymes and molecular structure.
 Cacao nibs are the raw, unprocessed bean broken up into tiny pieces.
 Cocoa is made from roasting the seeds, compromising some of the nutritional content.

 For a decadent self-care ritual, try this Chocolate Mint Foot Scrub!